webhintio/hint/packages/hint-disown-opener/README.md

 Notes:

 * Not all browsers [support][noopener support] `rel="noopener"`,
-  so in order to ensure that things work as expected in as many browsers as possible, by default, the hint requires both the `noopener` and `noreferrer` values to be specified.
+  so to ensure that things work as expected in as many browsers as possible, by default, the hint requires both the `noopener` and `noreferrer` values to be specified.
 However, if all the [targeted browsers](../index.md#browser-configuration)